AlayaNetwork/alaya-truffle/docs/source/getting-started/creating-a-project.md

 # Creating a project

-To use most Truffle commands, you need to run them against an existing Truffle project.
-So the first step is to create a Truffle project.
+To use most platon truffle commands, you need to run them against an existing platon truffle project.
+So the first step is to create a platon truffle project.

-You can create a bare project template, but for those just getting started, you can use `Truffle Boxes`, which are example applications and project templates.
+You can create a bare project template, but for those just getting started, you can use `platon truffle Boxes`, which are example applications and project templates.
 We'll use the `MetaCoin box`, which creates a token that can be transferred between accounts:

-1. Create a new directory for your Truffle project:
+1. Create a new directory for your platon truffle project:

    ```shell
    mkdir MetaCoin